ramiroga78/MercadoPagoIntegration/README.md

 # MercadoPagoIntegration
-Mercado Pago integration for payment and refunding
+Mercado Pago integration for payment (using CheckOut Pro) and refunding

 **MercadoPagoController** contains the public endpoint that allows Mercado Pago to inform payment updates.